kathysledge/smig/docs/examples/social-network.md

 ### Like a post

+Create a like relationship:

 ```sql
 RELATE user:alice -> likes -> post:123;
 ```

 ### Unlike

+Remove a like:

 ```sql
 DELETE likes WHERE in = user:alice AND out = post:123;
 ```

 ### Get user's liked posts

+Get all posts a user has liked:

 ```sql
 SELECT * FROM user:alice -> likes -> post